mippek/wsd_health_app_project/README.md

 # Project for Web software development course in Aalto

 ## Creating the database
 Create the database by running the following CREATE TABLE commands:

-CREATE TABLE users (\n
+CREATE TABLE users (
-  id SERIAL PRIMARY KEY,\n
+  id SERIAL PRIMARY KEY,
   email VARCHAR(320) NOT NULL,
   password CHAR(60) NOT NULL
  );

  CREATE UNIQUE INDEX ON users((lower(email)));